-There exist several non-perturbative renormalization schemes applicable to lattice field theories; RI-MOM\cite{Martinelli:1993dq,Martinelli:1994ty}, Schr\"{o}dinger functional\cite{Luscher:1992an,Sint:1993un,Luscher:1993gh,Sint:1995rb}, and Gradient-flow\cite{Luscher:2010iy,Luscher:2011bx,Fodor:2012td,Fritzsch:2013je,Suzuki:2013gza,Luscher:2013cpa} \textit{etc}.
-The Schr\"{o}dinger functional (SF) scheme has been successfully applied for Wilson fermions to renormalize the lattice operators, coupling, and fermion masses, together with the $O(a)$-improvements\cite{Luscher:1992an,Sint:1993un,Luscher:1993gh,Sint:1995rb, Luscher:1996vw,Luscher:1996ug,Luscher:1996jn,Jansen:1998mx,Capitani:1998mq, Sint:1998iq,Bode:2001jv, DellaMorte:2004bc,Guagnelli:2005zc,DellaMorte:2005kg,Dimopoulos:2007ht}.
-The application of the SF scheme to the lattice chiral fermions is a natural path to extract the renormalization factors non-perturbatively.
-The SF scheme introduces a finite space-time box with a periodic boundary condition in the spatial directions and a Dirichlet boundary condition in the temporal direction.
-However the temporal boundary condition in the SF scheme contradicts the necessary conditions of the overlap and the domain wall fermions\cite{Taniguchi:2006qw,Taniguchi:2004gf}.
-It was explicitly pointed out that the temporal boundary condition must violate the chiral symmetry and the Dirac fermion propagator has a non-trivial anti-commutation relation to $\gamma_5$ at the boundary in the continuum theory\cite{Luscher:2006df}.
-Therefore one must introduce an appropriate modification reflecting the boundary condition into the lattice chiral fermions so as to reproduce the same property as in the continuum limit.
-This means that the lattice chiral symmetry with the SF boundary condition becomes non-trivial\cite{Taniguchi:2006qw,Taniguchi:2004gf,Luscher:2006df}.
+Several non-perturbative renormalization schemes applicable to lattice field theories have been developed, including RI-MOM\cite{Martinelli:1993dq,Martinelli:1994ty}, Schr\"{o}dinger functional\cite{Luscher:1992an,Sint:1993un,Luscher:1993gh,Sint:1995rb} (SF), and Gradient-flow\cite{Luscher:2010iy,Luscher:2011bx,Fodor:2012td,Fritzsch:2013je,Suzuki:2013gza,Luscher:2013cpa}.
+The SF scheme has been successfully applied for Wilson type fermions to renormalize lattice operators, coupling, and fermion masses, together with the $O(a)$-improvements\cite{Luscher:1992an,Sint:1993un,Luscher:1993gh,Sint:1995rb, Luscher:1996vw,Luscher:1996ug,Luscher:1996jn,Jansen:1998mx,Capitani:1998mq, Sint:1998iq,Bode:2001jv, DellaMorte:2004bc,Guagnelli:2005zc,DellaMorte:2005kg,Dimopoulos:2007ht}.
+The application of the SF scheme to lattice chiral fermions represents a logical next step for extracting their renormalization factors non-perturbatively.
+The SF scheme employs a finite space-time box with a periodic boundary condition in the spatial directions and a Dirichlet boundary condition in the temporal direction; however the temporal boundary condition contradicts necessary conditions for overlap and domain wall fermions\cite{Taniguchi:2006qw,Taniguchi:2004gf}, and it has been explicitly noted that the temporal boundary condition must violate chiral symmetry and the Dirac fermion propagator has a nontrivial anti-commutation relation to $\gamma_5$ at the boundary in the continuum theory\cite{Luscher:2006df}.
+Therefore to reproduce the same property as in the continuum theory it is necessary to introduce an appropriate modification reflecting the boundary condition to the lattice chiral fermions.
+This means that the lattice chiral symmetry becomes nontrivial in the SF boundary condition \cite{Taniguchi:2006qw,Taniguchi:2004gf,Luscher:2006df}.